pyOpenSci/pyopensci.github.io/_pages/learn.md

      * Tutorials are developed by the pyOpenSci team or community members.

-     * Tutorials are reviewed by tool maintainers to ensure ideas and concepts are accurate
+     * Tutorials are reviewed by tool maintainers to ensure ideas and concepts are accurate.

      * Before publication, tutorials then go through several rounds of community review for accuracy, usability and accessibility."
 whats_next: